 Your insurance agent will be able to tell you if your policy contains uninsured/underinsured motorist insurance.
 This type of insurance coverage is optional in Texas, so if you have the bare minimum, you likely do not have it.
 If you have purchased this coverage, it will protect you from uninsured motorists.
 This coverage protects you, your passengers, and your family members in the event of a collision with an uninsured driver.
 It will cover your medical expenses, property damage, lost wages, disability, and pain and suffering damages up to the amount you’ve purchased.

 Uninsured/underinsured motorist insurance will also help if the other driver had insurance, but not enough to cover your losses.
 The other driver’s insurance will cover as much as possible, at which point your own policy will kick in to cover what remains.
 If you call your insurer and find out that you have not paid for uninsured motorist insurance, there may be other options to consider before you pay out of pocket.

 If your insurance does not cover all damages relating to your crash, contact an attorney.
 A car accident attorney will have experience handling claims involving at-fault uninsured drivers and will be able to tell you what your options are moving forward.
 You may have the opportunity to sue the at-fault driver and/or another party outside of an insurance claim.
 This could be the case if someone else’s negligence contributed to the accident, such as:

 - The City of Houston for a roadway defect

-Working with an attorney can open your eyes to possibilities for the compensation you might not know exist.
+Working with an attorney can open your eyes to possibilities for the compensation you might not know exists.
 You might need to investigate the other driver’s previous insurance companies to find things such as denials of coverage that could play a role in your claim.
 A lawyer can help you vet all possible outlets for recovery before resorting to paying for your losses from your own pocket.